NGC4414/DLNLP_assignment_24-SN20006262/README.md

 The project folder is organised as follows:

 -`DLNLP_assignment`
-  - `Folder A` : contains the code to execute task A and instructions on how to download the pretrained models folder `models`.
+  - `Folder A` : contains the code to execute task A and instructions on how to download the pretrained models in folder `models`.

-  - `Folder B` : contains the code to execute task B and instructions on how to download the pretrained models folder `models`.
+  - `Folder B` : contains the code to execute task B and instructions on how to download the pretrained models in folder `models`.

   - `Datasets`: contains the two datasets used to run Task A (books) and Task B (lyrics).